nw/tessel-matrix-keypad/README.md

 A really good write up on [how key matrices work](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/)

-Or inspiration for this library, the [arduino matrix keypad how-to](http://playground.arduino.cc/Main/KeypadTutorial)
+The [arduino matrix keypad how-to](http://playground.arduino.cc/Main/KeypadTutorial) provides inspiration for this library.

 ### Install